 Exhaust into Fuel: Turning Data into a Strategic Business Asset with AI

 When you hear “artificial intelligence (AI)” do you think about bad robots like HAL and the Terminator?
 Don’t.
 Think R2D2 and C3PO.
 Like those two very useful droids, artificial intelligence will bring tremendous benefits to humans.
-AI and machine learning are here and in widespread use every day—in fact we’ve already become quite dependent on them.
+AI and machine learning are here and in widespread use every day—in fact, we’ve already become quite dependent on them.

 Some common examples of machine learning and AI include GPS or ride-sharing applications that approximate time of travel or the quickest route based on live traffic data; online shopping, which offers you a list of recommendations based on your previous purchases and preferences; and a learning thermostat, like Nest, which uses behavioral algorithms to customize your home’s temperature and energy usage.
-Intel® is one of the enterprises working across business and industry segments to advance AI usage models.

 It’s no coincidence that the examples cited above are also examples of digital businesses that have blossomed and then quickly dominated their industries.
 What did these businesses figure out before the rest?
 They learned how to use data science as a strategic business asset that fuels and promotes not only more business, but also smarter business.